Weight Management: Resources

 Your physician or registered dietitian can help interpret your results and provide counseling for lifestyle change to decrease health risk and manage weight.
 Available weight management options are described below.
 For more specific information, you should contact each program individually.

-The UW Health Nutrition Clinics, staffed by registered dietitians, provide nutrition education and counseling for individuals interested in disease prevention and management.
-Weight management assistance is provided to pediatric and adult patients.
-We work with patients to set realistic goals for gradual weight loss and sustained maintenance.
-A combination of behavior modification, healthy nutrition, and safe, routine physical activity are discussed.
+The UW Health Nutrition Services, staffed by registered dietitians, provide nutrition education and counseling to promote healthy eating and activity at any age.
+Weight management assistance is provided to pediatric and adult patients interested in disease prevention and management.
+We work with patients to set realistic goals for gradual weight loss and sustained maintenance through a combination of behavior modification, healthy nutrition, and safe, routine physical activity.
 Follow-up sessions are encouraged to monitor progress and adjust goals as needed.
-Together, you can focus on achieving a healthy weight and living well.
-UW Health also offers many Classes and Support Groups to help you manage your weight.
-For more information contact any nutrition clinic listed below.
-Nutrition counseling is offered at University Station, East Clinic and West Clinic locations.
+Appointments may be scheduled at any of the clinics listed at the end of this handout.

-Medically based Fitness Center is designed for everyone who enjoys physical activity.
+The medically based fitness center is designed for everyone who enjoys physical activity.
 Scientific principles of conditioning are used in a warm and friendly environment to help individuals achieve and maintain good health.
 The facility is open to the public and is located in the UW Clinics Research Park Facility at 621 Science Drive.

 The UW Health Learning Center is an education center that offers a vast amount of nutrition information as well as resources for general health and wellness for patients and family members.
 Learning Center staff can assist you in finding materials, discovering community resources, and learning skills for self-care.
 Books, pamphlets, and computer programs are available to use in the center.
 A number of CD-ROM computer programs offer nutrition information on healthy eating and analyzing your diet.